wojciech-galan/Viral_feature_extractor/README.rst

     fetch_viral_sequences --email your@email --outdir directory_name

 By default, results are stored in a file, whose name begins from 'container'.
-Again, tou can change the default behaviour using --container option.
+Again, you can change the default behaviour using --container option.
 If you experience network issues, you may increase the connection timeout (5 seconds) with --timeout option